BBN Constraint on Heavy Neutrino Production and Decay: Heavy Neutrino Decay During BBN

 For the range of parameters considered in this work, the heavy neutrinos are always produced relativistically in both the freeze out and freeze in scenarios.
 They share a similar temperature to the Standard Model plasma and would become non-relativistic when the temperature falls below their mass $m_4$.
 In this work, we will focus on the mass range $m_4>{\rm MeV}$ and explore the decay effects on BBN at temperatures below MeV.
 Therefore, for the entire parameter space of interest to this study, the sterile neutrinos are produced relativistically but decay after they have become non-relativistic.
 There is always sufficient expansion of the universe for the transition to occur.

 Thanks to this separation of scales, we can simply account for the heavy neutrino decay by multiplying an exponential decay factor to its number density.
 The number density at late time is given by

 where $\Gamma_{\rm tot}$ is the total decay rate of heavy neutrino $\nu_4$ and $t_i$ is a time chosen to be well after the production and well before the decay.
-In radiation dominated universe, $t = 1/(2H)$.

-The decays of heavy neutrino include leptonic and semi-leptonic modes.
+The heavy neutrino can decay in leptonic and semi-leptonic modes.
+Important decay branching ratios for our analysis is shown in Fig.~\ref{fig: BR}.
 Neglecting the final state particle masses, the partial decay width in the rest frame of a light $\nu_4$ takes the generic form